Best HBCU Online Colleges 2023

 Salary After Attending: $35,851

-The Albany, Georgia, campus of Albany State University is a public institution.
-Albany State University has a long history of, and a strong commitment to the education of African-American students because it is a historically black college.
-There are only 4,226 students in the undergraduate program, so it is not a very big school.
+The Albany Georgia, campus of Albany State University is a public institution.
+There are only 4,226 students in the undergraduate program so it is not a very big school.
 The acceptance rate at Albany State is 73%, so applicants should expect some level of competition.
 The fields of nursing, liberal arts and humanities, and business are three of the most common majors.
 The average starting salary for graduates of Albany State University, who make up 28% of all graduates, is $24,500.

 10. Alabama Agriculture and Mechanical A&M University